 The social state

-Democracy gave birth to ‘social’ rights not the capitalist market.
+Democracy gave birth to “social’ rights” not market competition.

 The social state is now under increasing strain because of growing international market constraints to both increase public expenditure and cut taxes.

-It is a crisis of fiscal democracy i.e. who is going to pick up the bill to pay for democratically enshrined social rights and electorally demanding services?
+This is often described as the crisis of fiscal democracy i.e. who is going to pick up the bill to pay for democratically enshrined social rights and electorally demanding services?

 The role of politics